This Creamy Maple Fudge recipe is rich, delicious and downright irresistible, the perfect treat and great for gifting too.

 Instructions

-- Prepare a 7 or 8 inch square baking dish or cake pan, lightly buttering the sides and lining the bottom with parchment or greaseproof paper.
+- Before you start this maple fudge recipe, prepare a 7 inch square baking dish or cake pan, lightly buttering the sides and lining the bottom with parchment or greaseproof paper.

 - Butter a large heat proof bowl and set aside.

-- Butter the sides of a heavy saucepan.
+- Butter the sides of a large, heavy saucepan.

-- In the saucepan off the heat, mix together the sugar, cream maple syrup, butter and baking soda.
+- Use a wooden spoon to mix together the sugar, cream maple syrup, butter and baking soda in the saucepan before putting it on the heat.

-- Bring the mixture in the saucepan to the boil over medium heat, stirring constantly with a wooden spoon.
+- Bring the mixture in the saucepan to the boil over medium heat, stirring constantly with the wooden spoon.

-- Boil, stirring occasionally, until a candy thermometer registers 238°F (114°C).
+- Let the mixture boil, stirring frequently, until a candy thermometer registers 238°F (114°C).
+(Do not leave the pan unattended!)
 This is the soft boil stage and can also be judged by dropping about a half teaspoon of the mixture into very cold water.
 The syrup should form a soft ball that flattens when it is removed from the water.

 - Transfer the mixture to the bowl of an electric mixer and beat in the vanilla.